-My training offers staff and students the chance to:
+My training offers attendees the chance to:

 - Ask ‘stupid questions’.
 Trans issues are still beyond the working familiarity of many people – but they often remain afraid to ask for help for fear of causing offence.
 I establish a safe, non-judgemental space in which no question is unacceptable.